Rogers, Ohio: Flea market

-Since 1955, Rogers has been home to Rogers Community Auction and Flea Market.
-One of the largest flea markets in Ohio, it is an open-air market held year-round, sitting on 250 acre of land.
+Rogers Community Auction and Flea Market, located in Elkrun Township, derives its name from the nearby village of Rogers.
+Active since 1955 and one of the largest flea markets in Ohio, it is an open-air market held year-round, sitting on 250 acre of land.
 The market has an assortment of vendors including produce, clothing, novelties, and antiques.
 The market has more than 1,600 vendors' spaces, 350 of which are covered; no admission fee; and more than 70 acre of free parking.
 It is located off Ohio State Route 154, with access also available from Ohio State Route 7.

 Weekly events include the weekly Friday flea market, with auctions of household items, antiques, farm fresh produce and livestock.
 Hays and grains are auctioned on Wednesdays, and the second Tuesday of each month is reserved for the equipment/consignment auction.

 On July 25, 2014, the U.S. Immigration and Customs Enforcement raided more than one dozen vendors at the flea market for selling counterfeit consumer goods.
 The merchandise seized was worth over US$500,000.
 The sale of counterfeit goods violated the flea market's policies.
 The flea market resumed normal business on August 8.

 On September 18, 2019, hay barrels inside a pavilon at the flea market caught fire and engulfed the entire structure within minutes.